-The mission of the Black Student Union is to support NMU students with a main focus toward African-American students by fostering a sense of community and support socially, academically and culturally.
-To promote diversity and cultural awareness through educational and entertaining programming; thereby opening an avenue for understanding, learning and appreciation for the black culture and heritage.
+The mission of the Black Student Union is to support NMU students with a focus towards African-American students by fostering a sense of community and support socially, academically, and culturally.
+To promote diversity and cultural awareness through educational and entertaining programming; thereby opening an avenue for understanding, learning, and appreciating the black culture and heritage.
 BSU has won numerous awards through the years, including organization of the year and diversity project of the year.

 - President: D'Mario Duckett, email@example.com

 - Advisor: Rachel Harris, email@example.com